okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/oauth-openid/index.md

 * The "client" &mdash; The application that requests the access token from Okta and then passes it to the resource server

 * The "resource server" &mdash; Accepts the access token and must verify that it's valid.
-In this case this is your application.
+In this case, this is your application.

 Other important terms: